hashicorp/terraform-provider-nomad/website/docs/r/job.html.markdown

 - `policy_override` `(boolean: false)` - Determines if the job will override any soft-mandatory Sentinel policies and register even if they fail.

+- `preserve_counts` `(boolean: false)` - If true, preserves the current task group counts already stored in Nomad during job registration instead of applying the counts from the submitted jobspec.

 - `json` `(boolean: false)` - Set this to `true` if your jobspec is structured with JSON instead of the default HCL.